sous-chefs/users/README.md

 ### users_manage

 The `users_manage` resource manages users and groups based off of a data bag search and specified action.
+By default, the `users_manage` resource will create a user private group (UPG) for each user.
+To disable UPG, set the upg property to false.
+Disabling UPG will allow finer grained control over group creation.
+Each user's primary group will be set to the first existing group in the user's list of groups as defined in the data bag entry.

 #### Examples